Suspicious link text (contains placeholder text)

 Issue/Question

-Under the Accessibility Final Checks I receive the Likely Problem: Suspicious link text (contains placeholder text)
+Under the Accessibility Final Checks, I receive the Serious Problem:

 Environment